 “I looked,” replied Denaryus through clenched teeth.
 “There’s nothing down here.”

-Aeryn did some of the stretching exercises that her father had shown her after the time four summers ago she had decided to ride the old plow mare around the field.
-Out of the corner of her eye, she saw that the others had followed her lead.
-The stretches had the added benefit of warming them up, at least a little.
+Aeryn stretched as her father had shown her after that time four summers past when she had decided to ride the old plow mare around the field.
+From the corner of her eye, she saw that the others had followed her lead.
+The stretches had the benefit of warming them up, at least a little.
 The air was still frigid.

-Aeryn finished her movements and walked over to where she had dropped the shackles, picked them up and placed them on the back of her neck, the open cuffs resting on her chest.
+Aeryn finished her movements and walked over to where she had dropped the shackles, picked them up, and placed them around her neck, the open cuffs resting on her chest.
 She also searched around the wreckage for a suitable club.
 The others watched as she scavenged the area.

 “What?” she said, looking back at the rest of the group.
 “They got me once.
 I won’t give them a second chance.”

 With those words, the others followed her lead.
 Aeryn could hardly believe her eyes.
-Her sisters, and particularly her brothers, had treated her like she was one of the herd dogs.
-She had learned caution and a measure of cunning in her thirteen years.
-This new role pleased her, even as thoughts of her family brought tears unbidden to her eyes.
+Her siblings, particularly her brothers, had treated her like one of the herd dogs.
+She couldn’t remember how many times the twins had ambushed her and beaten her almost senseless.
+She had learned caution in her thirteen years.
+This new role pleased her, even as thoughts of her father brought tears to her eyes.

 Ignoring the stinging cold of her feet as she carefully made her way toward the wreckage of the bow, Aeryn peered out the opening.
-The overcast sky was almost black, but she suspected some daylight was still left.
-She shivered as the wind pierced the worn woolen tunic and trews that she had taken from her brother Edger when she ran away from home.
+The overcast sky was almost black, but some daylight was still left.
+She shivered as the wind pierced the worn woolen tunic and trews that she had taken from her twin brothers when she ran away.
 The slavers had taken her boots, belt, and cloak, so she was left to pick a path one slow, cautious step at a time.
-She had worn boots only in the dead of winter, so the soles of her feet bore thick calluses – but the last thing she needed was to cut a foot on something she couldn’t see.
+Having worn boots only in the dead of winter, she had thick calluses on the soles of her feet, but the last thing she needed was to cut a foot on something she couldn’t see.
 Glancing back, she saw the rest of the survivors following her tentative footsteps.
 Smiling to herself, she continued forward.

 In the distance, Aeryn caught what sounded like the pirates’ songs she had heard when she first woke on the galley; the noise was coming from the side she couldn’t see.
-She motioned the group to stay where they were while she crept toward the sound.
+She motioned the group to stay put while she crept toward the sound.
 The sight filled her with the cold sweat of momentary panic, followed by a hot flush of blinding anger.
-Staggering up and down the beach like a drunken soldier on parade was the orc!
+The orc was staggering up and down the beach like a drunken soldier on parade!